-California Fires: 3 More People Killed, As Blazes Rage In Wine Country
+California Fires: 3 More People Killed As Blazes Rage In Wine Country

 The Zogg Fire in Shasta County, near California's northern border, has grown even faster.
 On Monday, it covered some 7,000 acres.
 On Tuesday, it covered more than 40,000 acres.
 Since Sunday, it has destroyed nearly 150 structures.

-The causes of both the Glass and Zogg are under investigation, according to Cal Fire.
+The causes of both the Glass and Zogg fires are under investigation, according to Cal Fire.

 #GlassFire is 36,236 acres and 0% contained. pic.twitter.com/9wkifHDzdu— CAL FIRE LNU (@CALFIRELNU) September 29, 2020